drupalprojects/mutual_credit/README.txt

 (For html version see http://matslats.net/mutual-credit-architecture-social-network) Introduction

 This architecture supports mutual credit systems such as LETS, SEL, Tauschring and Timebanks.
 These systems are characterised by the sum and mean of all user balances always being zero.
 There is no central authority issuing the currency, managing liquidity or inflation.
-There is no possibility of forgery because the system calculates the balances from the sum total of transactions, and every transaction has a description, a payer and a payee.
+There is no possibility of forgery because the system calculates the balances from the sum total of exchanges, and every exchange has a description, a payer and a payee.
-The story of a transaction
+The story of a exchange

 Ben did some Gardening for Ann.
-She logs on to her community web site to pay him 10 units.
-On his profile she fills in a form entitled 'transact with Ben' She simply completes the transaction direction (that she is paying him), the number of credits, and a description of what he did.
-The system infers that she is starting the transaction and that Ben is completing it.
+She logs on to her community web site to pay him.
+On his profile she fills in a form entitled 'transact with Ben' She simply completes the exchange direction (that she is paying him), the number of credits, and a description of what he did.
+The system infers that she is starting the exchange and that Ben is completing it.
 Then the system checks that both are within their balance limits before showing a confirmation page which asks her to rate Ben's work.
-When she submits this she can see her cleared balance has changed and has an opportunity to edit or delete the transaction before Ben signs it.
+When she submits this she can see her cleared balance has changed and has an opportunity to edit or delete the exchange before Ben signs it.

 Ben receives an email and clicks on it.
-He sees the transaction waiting to be completed on his 'money' page.
-He clicks to sign it and the transaction is complete and can only be edited by an administrator.
+He sees the exchange waiting to be completed on his 'money' page.
+He clicks to sign it and the exchange is complete and can only be edited by an administrator. exchange Form
-Ben now has 10 units and Ann has -10. the sum of all balances in the system is zero.

-Transaction Form

-The transaction form is very flexible and contains many elements which can be shown or hidden according to context.
-Elements can be prefilled and certain elements hidden or greyed out.

-The form building function takes a transaction object and uses it to prefill fields, which may then be hidden from the user.
-The transaction object

-At the heart of the system is the transaction object.
-It contains the following properties:

-    * Transaction ID: auto-increment integer (Key)
-    * Title: string
-    * Quantity: integer or float
-    * Currency ID: currency ID
-    * Quality rating: float
-    * Payer ID: user ID
-    * Payee ID: user ID
-    * Starter ID: user ID
-    * Completer ID: user ID
-    * Transaction type: enum
-    * Depends On: transaction ID
-    * Currency: currency data
-    * Starter: information about the starter user
-    * Completer: information about the completer user
-    * State: enum.

-Note that this contains redundant information, but it is stored in this way for ease of access.
-This may also be true of the database structure as well as the object in memory.

-There are four possible transaction types, namely:

-    * incoming_direct
-    * incoming_confirmed
-    * outgoing_direct
-    * outgoing_confirmed.

-A '_confirmed' transaction is one that will wait for the 'completer' to 'sign' it before it is marked completed.
-Each of these has a colloquial name on the transaction form, configured on admin/marketplace Unnamed transaction types will not be available.
-'incoming_direct' allows permitted users to take from other accounts without consent.
-Some find 'incoming_direct' the most efficient way to trade, but beware - the software doesn't manage dispute procedures!

-There are three transaction states so far:

-    * completed
-    * pending
-    * deleted

-When a transaction is viewed in a list or on a page of it's own, some node links are provided, depending on the user's permissions.
-The links are Sign, Edit, Delete.
+The mutual_credit_api provides a new 'exchange' node-type: and caching facility which stores per user trading statistics, including the balances
+It also declares a currencies node type, though most use cases require only one currency.

+Depending on that there is the mc_webforms module Instead of using the naked node/add/transaction facility, this module contains 4 exchange forms for different purposes
+It also introduces exchanges in a 'pending' state and provodes a form for the completer to confirm and a list of pending exchanges for each user.

+The mcapi_user module creates a 'bureau' page which is the default home for some themable user data

+Permissions
+Permissions for transaction types, transaction states and currencies would make a three dimensionsl grid, so permissions are optimised around a single currency.

 API

-This is not well developed, but the most useful function will create a transaction in one function generate_transaction_node($title, $payer_uid, $payee_uid, $quantity, $options=array(), $cid=0){} In the Complementary Currencies module for Drupal, this is used to create the transaction from the form, but also for mass payments and generating example data.
-It has also been used for auto-payments such as demurrage, and will shortly be used to imprint transactions from offers and wants.

-Balances
+modules wanting to create transaction nodes, should use this function generate_exchange_node($title, $payer_uid, $payee_uid, $quantity, $cid, $options = array()) For a list of default $options, see the function in mcapi.inc

-The system retains it's integrity by deriving the balances from the sum of a user's transactions.
+The system retains it's integrity by deriving the balances from the sum of users' exchanges.
 So for performance reasons there is a cache table which contains a row for each currency for each user:

     * User ID
     * Currency ID
-    * Current balance
-    * Cleared balance
-    * Pending difference
+    * Balance
     * Gross income
-    * Average rating
+    * Gross expenditure

 Displays

 There are many ways to do this but the suggested displays are:

     * User balances
-    * User transactions by month, incoming and outgoing
+    * User exchanges by month, incoming and outgoing
-    * Recent user transactions, showing the running balance
+    * Recent user exchanges, showing the running balance
     * A history of the account balance as a google chart
-    * A list of all pending transactions
+    * A list of all pending exchanges

-Most of the displays depend on a function which will get all the transactions a user was involved in, and optionally add the running balance, and return the ones for a given time period.
-I call this function get_transactions_for_user($uid, $options=array(), $running_balance = FALSE){}
+Most of the displays depend on a function which will get all the exchanges a user was involved in, and optionally add the running balance, and return the ones for a given time period.
+I call this function get_exchanges_for_user($uid, $options=array(), $running_balance = FALSE){}
-Transaction ratings
+exchange ratings

-A configuration text field invites administrators to determine the scale on which transactions are rated.
+A configuration text field invites administrators to determine the scale on which exchanges are rated.
 This is actually asking for numeric keys and textual values for the rating dropdown selector.
 Ratings are averaged out and presented alongside balances, per currency.
 Accounts

 There isn't always a 1:1 relationship between users and accounts.
 Currently the system assumes account 1 (like user 1 in Drupal) is special.
 But there is a need for more non-member accounts.
 Taking this idea further, the trading account numbers could be decoupled from the user IDs and users would have permissions to manage certain accounts, rather than identifying with those accounts.
 Stats

-There is one basic function which loads all recent transactions and analyses them into a data structure.
+There is one basic function which loads all recent exchanges and analyses them into a data structure.
 This can also be cached before being handed to a display function
 Currencies and multiple currencies

-So the transaction object, form and many of the displays all carry with them a currency ID.
+So the exchange object, form and many of the displays all carry with them a currency ID.
 In a single currency system, this value is set at zero and the default currency properties stored in a system variable.
 For systems with more currencies, a database table is needed.
 Each currency has the following values:

     * name - textfield
     * icon - small image